sirwhinesalot/gc-arena/README.md

 With the exception of the extra header and the small amount of code needed to set it up, allocation is extremely fast.

 De-allocation performance is proportional to the amount of live objects.
-Feel free to allocate massive amounts of temporary data, the garbage collector won't even notice if there aren't any roots.
+Feel free to allocate massive amounts of temporary data, the garbage collector won't even notice if it isn't reachable from a root.

 The garbage collector is a simple copying semi-space collector using [Cheney's algorithm](https://en.wikipedia.org/wiki/Cheney%27s_algorithm).